We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - not picking at the boil or other sores

-- washing your clothes and towels separately to avoid spreading the infection
+- washing your clothes and towels separate from other household items to avoid spreading the infection

 - changing sheets daily and washing them